MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-praise-app.md

 The **Create a custom badge** option will also no longer be available as of January 2022.

-Additionally, the **Status** toggle in the Teams admin center that allows or block Praise will affect both the Praise app and the Praise feature in the Viva Insights app in Teams.
+Additionally, the **Status** toggle in the Teams admin center that allows or block Praise will affect both the Praise app and the Praise feature in the Viva Insights app in Teams.-->